Enrique1987/databricks/01_Databricks_Champions/genai-associate/MISTAKES.md

 Correction: an embedding model maps input to numbers; Vector Search compares those numbers.
 Semantic relationships are learned, not usually stored as explicit category labels in each vector.
 Why it matters: retrieval quality depends on the model, corpus, query, and search configuration.
 Re-test: explain how differently worded requests can match and why a semantic match can still fail.

+## M7 — Bronze must contain the full extracted document

+Correction: a valid design can keep the raw file in governed storage and store path, version, status, and source metadata in an ingestion-control table.
+Other persistence choices are also valid.
+Why it matters: medallion labels do not prescribe one physical RAG layout.
+Re-test: choose what to persist when parsing must be replayed after a library upgrade.

+## M8 — Parsing means removing punctuation and stop words

+Correction: parsing extracts content and structure; cleaning removes demonstrated retrieval noise.
+Natural language normally retains useful context for modern embeddings.
+Why it matters: destructive preprocessing can reduce retrieval quality.
+Re-test: classify heading extraction, repeated-footer removal, and deletion of all stop words.

+## M9 — A 500-token chunk is a standard

+Correction: it is one possible experiment baseline.
+Choose chunking from structure, model limits, question patterns, and measured retrieval quality.
+Why it matters: copied defaults can make a good model appear ineffective.
+Re-test: propose alternatives for a policy manual with section-level exceptions.

+## M10 — Tokens, embeddings, vectors, and indexes are interchangeable stages

+Correction: tokenization creates model input units; an embedding model outputs a vector; a vector index organizes vectors for similarity retrieval.
+Parameters are learned values inside the model.
+Why it matters: each concept has a different owner and lifecycle.
+Re-test: trace one chunk from text through tokenization to an indexed vector and distinguish parameters.